saberman888/Reddit-Save-Tool/README.md

 ## Known Issues / Notes

 1. Not really an issues/bug, but RSA doesn't support downloading video, but I want to try to support it in the future
-2. The -RHA option doesn't always work when processing a large scale of items, but I could be wrong.
+2. The -RHA option doesn't always work when processing a large scale of items, but I could be wrong, it might not work at all.

 ## Things I plan to do to RSA/RST